shiguangqianmo/WBEnsemble/README.md

 # 2. Train basic models

-Take fine-tuning ResNet-50, ViT-S/16, Volo-d1 and ViP-Small/7 on the IP102 dataset as an example (the pre-trained ResNet-50 and ViT-S/16 come from the timm library, and the pre-trained Volo-d1 and ViP-Small/7 come from their authors, with download links [volo_d1](https://github.com/sail-sg/volo/releases/download/volo_1/d1_224_84.2.pth.tar) and [vip_s7](https://drive.google.com/file/d/1cX6eauDrsGsLSZnqsX7cl0oiKX8Dzv5z/view?usp=sharing), respectively.) :
+Take fine-tuning ResNet-50, ViT-S/16, Volo-d1, and ViP-Small/7 on the IP102 dataset as an example (the pre-trained ResNet-50 and ViT-S/16 come from the timm library, and the pre-trained Volo-d1 and ViP-Small/7 come from their authors, with download links [volo_d1](https://github.com/sail-sg/volo/releases/download/volo_1/d1_224_84.2.pth.tar) and [vip_s7](https://drive.google.com/file/d/1cX6eauDrsGsLSZnqsX7cl0oiKX8Dzv5z/view?usp=sharing), respectively).

 <details>